Geometry of regular semisimple Lusztig varieties: Introduction

-As a by-product of the proof, we get that Lusztig cells $\Ycell$ are affine, as they are isomorphic to the complements of ample divisors in $\bsY$. \begin{theorem}[Corollary~\ref{cor:cell.affine}] Lusztig cells $\Ycell$ are affine. \end{theorem} This is not an obvious fact as $\fX_w^\circ$ is not affine in general (e.g. $\fX_e^\circ=\cB)$.
-It is worth noting that the same argument proves the affineness of \emph{regular} Lusztig cells, that is, those $Y_w^\circ(x)$ defined with $x\in G$ only regular (Remark~\ref{rem:regular.affine}), and of \emph{Deligne-Lusztig} cells introduced in \cite{DL}, which we explain below.
+This is not an obvious fact as $\fX_w^\circ$ is not affine in general (e.g. $\fX_e^\circ=\cB)$.
+It is worth noting that the same argument proves the affineness of \emph{regular} Lusztig cells, that is, those $Y_w^\circ(x)$ defined with $x\in G$ only regular (Remark~\ref{rem:regular.affine}), and of \emph{Deligne-Lusztig} cells introduced in \cite{DL}, which we explain below.\footnote{ In \cite[Section~4.1]{lusztig-twopartitions}, Lusztig showed that $\Ycell$ is affine when $w$ has minimal length in its conjugacy class.}